jsnorek/NewsNow/README.md

 # News & Weather Aggregator

-This is a simple web application that scrapes news articles and fetches weather data.
+This is a simple web application that scrapes news articles and fetches weather data, allowing users to search articles and track weather trends.

 ## Features
-- Scrapes news articles from the web
+-  **Scrapes news articles** from the web and stores them in a SQLite database
-- Ability to search through articles
-- Fetches real-time weather data from OpenWeather API
+- **Fetches real-time weather data** from OpenWeather API
-- Stores news and weather data in a SQLite database
-- Displays news alongside the latest weather information
+- **Advanced full-text search** using Whoosh:
+  - Search across both **headlines and summaries**
+  - Use **wildcards** and **exact phrases**
-- Uses pagination to display 5 articles per page
+- **Pagination** to display 5 articles per page
+- **Data visualization**: Displays a weather temperature trends chart

 ![ezgif com-optimize (6)](https://github.com/user-attachments/assets/de3e7dea-8abc-4308-b10c-810aa12a37eb)